Ku Cheng-kang

 Ku Cheng-kang or Gu Zhenggang (谷正綱 (Gǔ Zhènggāng); 30 April 1902 – 11 December 1993) was a Chinese politician, scholar and ranking member of the Kuomintang in service to the Republic of China.
-He was the co-founder of both Chinese Association for Relief and Ensuing Services and World League for Freedom and Democracy and widely regarded as the "Father of Disaster Relief in the Republic of China" and the "Iron Man of Anti-Communism".
+He was the co-founder of both Chinese Association for Relief and Ensuing Services and World League for Freedom and Democracy and widely regarded as the "Father of Disaster Relief in the Republic of China", "Social Welfare Advocate" and the "Iron Man of Anti-Communism".

 Early life and education

 Ku Cheng-kang was born in Anshun, Guizhou Province during the late Qing Empire.
 He had an older brother, Ku Cheng-lun (1889–1953), a general known as the "Father of the Republic of China's Military Police," and a younger brother, Ku Cheng-ting (1903–1974), who, along with his wife Pi Yi-shu (1905–1974), served as a member of the first Legislative Yuan.

 Ku attended school in Germany where many of the Kuomintang's elite were also educated.
 He obtained his bachelor's degree from Humboldt University of Berlin.
 In 1924, whilst still a student, Ku and his younger brother joined the Kuomintang.